MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 ### ▶ ▶ HOW TO RUN
 In `👨‍💻convert_to_latex.md`, click on the links next to the `code_run:: ` field.
-The 1st command performs the conversion from Obsidian to Latex, the 2nd compiles the latex file to .pdf.
+The 1st command performs the conversion from Obsidian to Latex and compiles to .pdf.
 Make sure you first set the correct path to the `converter.py` file that runs the code.
 This basically opens the python file, which executes it.
 Make sure that the default app for opening the python file is python, not some editor (otherwise, you need to trigger a .bat file that triggers the .py file).

 ### Adding equations